Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: Bayesian model evaluation: goodness-of-fit and predictive criteria

 The second is the \emph{model-based} approach, which relies on draws from the modeled residual variances.
 For example, in linear regression,

 while in logistic regression,

-While in this work we follow the posterior-based formulation of $R^2$ proposed by \cite{gelman2019} and \cite{vehtariBayesR2}, alternative approaches have emerged that leverage the same definition of $R^2$ from a different perspective.
-For instance, \cite{zhang2020} and \cite{aguilar2023} propose placing prior distributions directly on the $R^2$ coefficient as a means to construct informative priors on regression coefficients.
+While in this work we follow the posterior-based formulation of $R^2$ proposed by Gelman et al. \cite{gelman2019} and Vehtari et al. \cite{vehtariBayesR2}, alternative approaches have emerged that leverage the same definition of $R^2$ from a different perspective.
+For instance, Zhang et al. \cite{zhang2020} and Aguilar and Bürkner \cite{aguilar2023} propose placing prior distributions directly on the $R^2$ coefficient as a means to construct informative priors on regression coefficients.
 These methods are primarily designed for prior specification and model regularization in high-dimensional or hierarchical settings, rather than as goodness-of-fit metrics.
 Although these perspectives are valuable in their own context, our focus here remains on the use of $R^2$ as a posterior predictive measure for model evaluation.